kachunchau/kachunchau/content/portfolio/persistent-basket.md

 ## Problem

 During my time at blubolt I was tasked to design one of their new features for bluCommerce.
-Persistant Basket allows you to sync your basket across devices on bluCommerce sites.</p>
+Persistent Basket allows you to sync your basket across devices on bluCommerce sites.</p>

 ### Goals and objectives